Keeping safe at home

-If there is a risk of you falling out of bed during a seizure, then having a low-level bed or futon means there is less distance to fall and may lower the chance of injury.
+If there is a risk of you falling out of bed during a seizure, then having a low-level bed, or mattress on the floor, means there is less distance to fall and may lower the chance of injury.

 Sleeping in the middle of a large bed also reduces the risk of falling out of bed during a seizure.

 Padded bed sides are available to help prevent injuries during a seizure or stop you falling out of bed.
 However, these should be considered with care as it is possible for your arms or legs to become trapped or injured, depending on the design of the bed sides and how your seizures affect you.

 The Medicines and Healthcare products Regulatory Agency (MHRA) advises that a risk assessment should be carried out before fitting bed sides, to make sure that they are right for your needs, and that they fit your mattress and bed safely.

 Some people who have seizures during the night have a bed alarm that detects when they have a seizure.
 See more about alarms and safety aids or see Disabled Living Foundation's information on alarms.